 WCSWEC features a classroom, an educational micro-hatchery for local coho rearing & release, and outdoor learning space along Willow Creek.
 The classroom and outdoor space can be rented when not in use.
 The classroom facility includes folding chairs, tables, coffee maker, two white boards with markers and erasers, projection screen, a computer, and projector.
 It seats up to 32, maximum occupancy 50.
 An accessible portable restroom is available in the parking lot.

-Please be aware that we require any users of the facility to have insurance and have an insurance certificate issued adding Sound Salmon Solutions and the City of Edmonds as additional insured.
+We require all non-SSS affiliated users of the facility to have insurance.
+You must have an insurance certificate issued by your insurer adding Sound Salmon Solutions and the City of Edmonds as additional insured prior to using the facility.

-We also ask that users of the facility, other than SSS (and its partners and volunteers), Laebugten Salmon Club, and the City, to make a suggested donation of $25/hour for facility use to defray our costs in managing the scheduling and upkeep of the facility.
+We also ask that users of the facility make a suggested donation of $25/hour for facility use to defray our costs in managing the scheduling and upkeep of the facility.
 We understand as a small nonprofit ourselves that many of the groups using the facility may not be able to make such a donation and we will gladly accept any amount donated.
 Inability to make a donation does not preclude you from using the facility.
+SSS, its volunteers, and project partners are exempt from this request.